American Association for Justice: Political positions

 The AAJ's most notable position is promoting the passage of the Forced Arbitration Injustice Repeal Act, a law which bans the practice of enacting pre-dispute arbitration clauses and contractual jury trial waivers.
 The AAJ claims that tens of millions of Americans sign away their rights to sue companies and are instead required to resolve disputes through binding arbitration, which the AAJ claims is where overwhelmingly white male arbitrators rule against consumers in disputes between consumers and companies.

 The AAJ also has taken a stance in raising trucking insurance minimums, arguing that inflation and rising medical costs lower the value of covered insurance, provided that insurance typically covers only $750,000 of a typical $4.9 Million truck accident.
 Member lawyers of the AAJ and supporters of the AAJ's position state that its support of raising insurance minimums allows truckers to have their insurance catch up with inflation, while critics of the AAJ say the association's $2 million minimum is both arbitrary and not backed up by relevant data.

 Activities

 Members of the AAJ have been responsible for multibillion-dollar settlements in cigarette cases and millions of asbestos injury claims.

 The association has been criticized by organizations such as the United States Chamber of Commerce for its role as a special interest and lobbying group promoting the interests of plaintiffs' lawyers.

 In 2006, ATLA's membership voted to change their name to the American Association for Justice.
 The Chamber of Commerce responded by again criticizing the organization.

+The AAJ holds biannual legal conventions in cities such as Las Vegas and Palm Springs.